usmanhaider461/JQuery/README.md

 # JQUERY Practice and Playing

-Is intuitive and easy to learn.
+It is intuitive and easy to learn.
 It integrates with Visual Studio IDE with ease.
 Helps in loading pages faster and is SEO friendly.
 Helps in Creating animated pages.